You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 Sheep are one of many animals you’ll find on the Ireland West Home Stay Farm.
 Photo: Pixabay.

-Choose from a 1, 2, or 3-day farm experience, or a more extended visit if you like.
+Choose from a 1-day or 3-night farm experience, or an Extended Rural Ireland Experience if you like.

 All the experiences on the farm are also available separately without having to stay at the property.